Subscribe to celebrate curiosity! Click Here!

 What are your favorite books for kids?

 Though some may think they're old-fashioned and a wee bit girly, I love the Betsy-Tacy series (and other books by Maud Hart Lovelace), Anne of Green Gables (and other books by L. M. Montgomery), and books by Louisa May Alcott (not just Little Women).
-I appreciate the history we can read about in Laura Ingalls Wilder's books.
+I appreciate the history we can read about in Laura Ingalls Wilder's Little House books.
 In fact, I started a blog called Wilder Companion and provide workshops and presentations about pioneer living and Laura Ingalls Wilder.
-Now I've written The Laura Ingalls Wilder Companion: A Chapter-by-Chapter Guide (affiliate), too.
+And I wrote The Laura Ingalls Wilder Companion: A Chapter-by-Chapter Guide, too.

 Do you have any pets?